 - Type of Concern (complaint);

 - Service (directorate);

 - Complainant name;

 - Description of concern (main body of complaint);

 - Type of communication (i.e. email, letter, telephone call);

 - Date concern received;

 - Date concern acknowledged;

 - Deadline for response;

 - Date response sent; and

 - Days taken to comply.

 Currently, a detailed spreadsheet containing the fields above is used to effectively manage the complaints database, to record all incidents received that can be easily referenced and reported upon as required.
-The standard template for recording complaints and issues is found at Appendix 3.

-16. Investigation of Complaints
+17. Investigation of Complaints